Transfer Credit FAQ

 Do you give credit for professional experience?

-Certain training programs may be eligible for college credit, such as Basic Law Enforcement academy training, nursing, a real estate or pilot's license, and professional programs that have been awarded ACE (American Council on Education) credit.
+Certain training programs may be eligible for college credit, such as Basic Law Enforcement academy training, nursing, a real estate or pilot's license, and American Council on Education accredited professional programs.
+Contact your advisor for details or visit the Non-traditional transfer guides.